 If users disable cookies in their browser:

 If you disable cookies off, some features will be disabled It will turn off some of the features that make your site experience more efficient and some of our services will not function properly.

 California Online Privacy Protection Act:

-According to COPPA we agree to the following:
+We agree to the following:

 Users can visit our site anonymously.